đź“•

 A temperatureA number with unit: 22.5°C

-• Data is a key element for reflection; it is exchanged, shared, and distributed so that individuals or computers can function, communicate, and collaborate.
+• Data is essential for analyzing a situation; it is exchanged, shared, and distributed so that individuals or computers can function, communicate, and collaborate.

 • Image, video, audio, numbers, textual or computer language—data is everywhere, allowing us to quantify and qualify each process in modern systems.

-• But data is not limited to computing.
-In science, business, marketing, finance, or politics, data allows us to quantify and qualify information and make sense of indicators that can lead to strategic decisions.
+• In science, business, marketing, finance, or politics, data allows us to quantify and qualify information and make sense of indicators that can lead to strategic decisions.

 • For instance, in a company: each day, it deals with masses of information—employee presence and absences, prospects, clients, reviews, review quality, revenue, margins, cash flow, capital...
 All of these elements form part of the data dimension.